 Histamine intolerance is not a sensitivity to histamine but an indication that you’ve developed too much of it.

-Histamine is a chemical in your body responsible for a few major functions:
+Histamine is a chemical responsible for a few major functions, including:

-- Histamine is released after injury or allergic reaction as part of the body’s immune response.
+- releasing after injury or allergic reaction as part of your immune response

-When histamine levels get too high or when histamine cannot break down properly, it can affect your normal bodily functions.
+When there’s too much histamine, or your body cannot break it down properly, it can affect typical bodily functions.

-While they vary from one person to the next, some common reactions associated with this intolerance include:
+While they may vary, other common reactions associated with this intolerance include:

 - nasal congestion or sinus issues

 - itchy skin

 In more severe cases of histamine intolerance, you may experience: